fletcher/MultiMarkdown-4/README.md

 # Notes #

-If you get an error that `greg` fails to build try `touch greg\greg.c`.
+If you get an error that `greg` fails to build try `touch greg/greg.c`.
 I had an issue where the timestamp on that file might have been too old, which caused the build to fail.

 [peg-markdown]:	https://github.com/jgm/peg-markdown
 [Markdown]:	http://daringfireball.net/projects/markdown/